snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 Much better

+!!! challenge

+    Several codes are getting "clumped" together near the middle.
+Create a model that forces two of those codes to the left and two of those codes to the right.
+Plot it, and make sure you zoom enough for the plot to be legible

-That was all a lot of work.
+Coming up with that HRT model was all a lot of work.
 What if we just wanted to ask, show me the model that focuses on time as a linear scale?

 ```julia
 using Pkg